← All posts

 Riding out an urge is a win

 A craving isn’t a failure or a verdict — it’s a wave.
-Logging it helps you ride it out, and quietly shows you your patterns.
+Logging it helps you ride it out, and quietly shows you your triggers and patterns.

 A craving can feel enormous in the moment — like a verdict, or proof that you’re slipping.
 It’s neither.
 An urge is a wave: it builds, it crests, and, if you let it, it falls.
 Most pass in a matter of minutes.